karlfindhansen/MLOps_Jan2025/reports/README.md

 We ensured the reproducibility of experiments by using Hydra for configuration management and and Weights & Biases (WandB) for logging experiment metadata and results.

 When an experiment is run, the following happens:
 - Hydra dynamically manages hyperparameters and settings through the YAML config files.
+It enables flexible experimentation by allowing us to easily modify configurations without changing the code.
+This makes it easier to experiment with various set ups.
 - WandB automatically logs experiment results, including metrics, configuration parameters, and training progress.
-Each experiment is assigned a unique run ID for tracking.
+Each experiment is assigned a unique ID, making it easy to track and reproduce results.
+Additionally WandB provides visualizations to compare experiments and identify trends.

 ### Question 14